combindma/laravel-facebook-pixel/README.md

 </body>
 ```

 Your events will also be rendered here.
-To add an event, use the `event()` function.
+To add an event, use the `track()` function.

 ```php
 // HomeController.php